eduMFA/eduMFA/doc/configuration/privacyidea-appliance.rst

 ..........................

-The appliance-tool is also capable of setting up a redundant setup between two privacyIDEA nodes in master-master replication.
+The appliance-tool is also capable of setting up a redundant setup between two eduMFA nodes in master-master replication.
 The administrator sets up redundancy on the first configured node.
-On the second node the same version of privacyIDEA needs to be installed.
+On the second node the same version of eduMFA needs to be installed.
 No configuration needs to be done on the second node.
 The configuration and the token database is completely copied from the first node to the second node.
 Possible existing configuration on the second node will be overwritten during the setup.